Israel and state-sponsored terrorism: 1970s–1980s military support to dictatorships

 Since the 1970s, Israel has provided military support to a range of dictatorial regimes in South America, Sub-Saharan Africa, and Asia.
 Penny Lernoux called it a "Who's Who" of dictators.
 Between 1970 and 1980, Israel accounted for 80% of military imports in El Salvador leading up to the Salvadoran Civil War.
 Israel also provided 100 advisors, pilots for combat missions, and a computer system to monitor resistance activity in the country.
 In Guatemala, Israel was the sole arms supplier during the terror that followed the election of General Lucas García in 1978, events that included the Panzós massacre.
 In Indonesia, as reported by Noam Chomsky, Israel served as a proxy for the United States, providing aircraft used to massacre the Timorese in the late 1970s.
+According to a Colombian secret police intelligence report, Israel provided training in the late 1980s to Carlos Castaño Gil and other individuals who would go on to form the United Self-Defense Forces of Colombia, a far-right paramilitary and drug trafficking group which was a belligerent in the Colombian conflict.